 Knowing what your competition is doing online including which keywords they’re targeting, how much money they are spending and the amount of effort they are taking can be tracked with online tools and can give you a huge advantage in your marketing.
 It’s almost as if you’re a fly on the wall of their marketing meetings or maybe a top-secret spy.
 With your competitors marketing info, you can adjust your strategy and beat them at their own game.

 A site like Semrush.com can give you the insight into your competitors marketing, and you can also see which keywords are sending them their customers.
+Also my friend hired this seo company and they’re amazing.
 Compare the sites of your competitors to your own.
 How do you stack up?

-Optimizing your website may sound complicated, but there are a few simple steps you can take to get you 90% of the way.
+Optimizing your website may sound complicated, from starting with the Web Design to the SEO managing,but there are a few simple steps you can take to get you 90% of the way.

 2. Visit Google and do a quick search for those keywords and look at the sites in the top 10 positions.